jpmit/lennyffs/README.md

 The following scripts are in the [base]/exec directory, marked executable (the first line is '#! /usr/bin/env python'):

-code.py        - for direct simulations
+code.py        - for direct simulations (i.e. no rare event method)

 codeffs.py     - for FFS simulations.
-Note that codeffs.py submits jobs to a compute cluster.
+Note that codeffs.py submits jobs to a compute cluster using the 'qsub' command.
 It therefore must be run on a cluster computer with the Sun Grid Engine (SGE) installed (!), or a compatible engine that provides the 'qsub' command.

-ffsdiagnostics.py - run after codeffs to collect FFS results (this can be run on any machine, no 'qsub' job submission needed).
+ffsdiagnostics.py - run after codeffs in the same directory in which the ffs simulation was run to collect FFS results (this can be run on any machine, no 'qsub' job submission needed).

 usdiagnostics.py  - run after wumbrella.py to output opval (histogram) files.